AdhamEl-Batal/LSTMFakeNews/README.md

 Once I am satisfied with the results of the analysis in the Jupyter notebook, I will include more detailed results on deployment and usage in this README.

 But for now, the notebook has lots of information on pre-processing and fitting and so on!

+Some code has been adapted from the Udacity Machine Learning Engineer first course project.